Valentine’s Day After The Death of a Loved One

 Another Valentine’s Day

 Here we are, coming up on another Valentine’s Day.
 Another Feb.
-14 appearing on our calendars and at a Hallmark store near us, complete with little sugar candy hearts with imprinted sayings dominating the store shelves.
+14 appearing on our calendars and at a Hallmark store near us, complete with little sugar candy hearts at the front of the store.

 grief counselor near me